Atul Wassan

 Atul Satish Wassan (born 23 March 1968) is a former Indian cricketer.
 After retirement, he has become a cricket commentator.
 He played four Tests and nine One Day Internationals for India, however due to injuries his career was cut short and he became a television pundit.
 He was a part of the Indian squad which won the 1990–91 Asia Cup.

-Atul Wasan is an alumnus of Guru Harkrishan Public School in Vasant Vihar, Delhi and was recognized for his cricketing talent at school.
+Atul Wassan is an alumnus of Guru Harkrishan Public School in Vasant Vihar, Delhi and was recognized for his cricketing talent at school.